 Students test their technical thinking and communication skills by presenting posters and discussing prototypes developed as part of their senior design course offered during the spring semester.

-In 2017, over 120 engineering projects were presented by students from throughout the School of Engineering and Applied Sciences.
+Last year, over 120 engineering projects were presented by students from throughout the School of Engineering and Applied Sciences.
 Held in Davis Hall, the event was divided into three sessions and showcased a mix of industry-sponsored and self-defined biomedical, chemical, electrical, environmental, industrial, interdisciplinary (civil and mechanical) and mechanical engineering projects.

 Undergraduate engineering and applied sciences seniors who are enrolled in a capstone design course.